Middle School Curriculum

 Students are given advanced notice of when tests will be given and it is expected each will prepare adequately.
 Students are expected to achieve a mastery level of 80% on tests in all subject areas.
 If a student does not, he or she will work with the teacher to achieve mastery.
 This may be achieved by retesting, doing extra work related to the area the student needs to improve, correcting the test, or doing some other activity decided by the teacher.
 Depending on the circumstances surrounding the need to retest or meeting the teacher, students may be required to forfeit their entire recess on the day of the retest or student/teacher meeting.
 Mastery level spelling is required on all work to receive full credit.
 Students should use a dictionary to check spelling.

-Each 7th grade student, with the help of his/her teaching team, will select a place of business to work at for one week.
-By going out to a place of work students are able to experience, firsthand, what adult work is like.
+Each Middle School student, with the help of his/her teaching team, will select a place of business to work at for one week that allows students to experience firsthand what the adult workplace is like.
 This moves career development beyond the traditional career day.
-It expects the student to abide by the rules that govern that place of business, while also giving each intern the opportunity to shadow an expert.
-The goal of internship week is to allow students to explore work they find interesting.
-This interest just may spark the desire to pursue a career in that field of study.
+Students abide by the rules that govern that place of business, while shadowing business people.
+The goal of internship week is to allow students to explore work they find interesting and get a taste of real-world experience.

 The mission of the Business Committee is to encourage students to become comfortable with, interested in, and excited about economics and finance so that they can function knowledgeably in their personal lives, professionally and as responsible citizens.